Q. What is Amazon Virtual Private Cloud (Amazon VPC)?

 Q. Can I assign one or more Elastic IP (EIP) addresses to VPC-based Amazon EC2 instances?

 Yes, however, the EIP addresses will only be reachable from the Internet (not over the VPN connection).
 Each Elastic IP address must be associated with a unique private IP address on the instance.
 EIP addresses should only be used on instances in subnets configured to route their traffic directly to the Internet Gateway.
-EIPs cannot be used on instances in subnets configured to use a NAT instance to access the Internet.
+EIPs cannot be used on instances in subnets configured to use a NAT gateway or a NAT instance to access the Internet.

 Q. What does an Amazon VPC router do?